 4. Your electronics.

-We are available 24/7 through email, cell phones, and internet and all the other electronic gadgets.
+We are available 24/7 through email, cell phones, and internet, and all other electronic gadgets.
 There are lots of wonderful things about this but this has eroded our space cushion.
-This creates a blurring of boundaries between work and home because the cell phone and internet are in our living rooms.
+This creates a blurring of boundaries between work and home because the cell phone and the internet are in our living rooms.

 More Wisdom from My Defensive Driving Course